Euro crisis leaves door open for more BoE easing

 AUSTERITY

-The lack of growth has led to criticism of the Bank and Britain's Conservative-led government, which is finding it harder to defend its five-year programme to eliminate a huge budget deficit with tax hikes and spending cuts.
+The lack of growth has led to criticism of the BoE and the Conservative-led government, which is finding it harder to defend its five-year programme to eliminate a huge budget deficit with tax hikes and spending cuts.

 A new poll showed that the Conservatives carefully crafted image of economic competence is ebbing away, and Cameron said that the euro zone had to decide to "make up ... or break up".